ericmdantas/ng-xtorage/README.md

 # arrays

-Last, but not least, all the methods above will work when having arrays as parameters too.
+All the methods above will work when having arrays as parameters too.

 ### usage: